mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/05_tdm_gui_product_window.md

 The General Information section has the following settings:

-- Name.
-Populated by the product name.
+- Name, populated by the product name.

 - Vendor and Description, optional settings.